 Child Life Specialists and volunteers provide a variety of activities to patients, including age-appropriate toys and games, arts and crafts, movies and music in designated activity areas and at patient bedsides.
 Since play is children’s “work” and their means of exploration, discovery and conflict resolution, it is the primary tool of the Child Life Program.
 Child Life staff will provide games, toys and activities at the patient’s bedside for those children who require isolation during hospitalization and are unable to visit the playroom.

 Medical Play and Preparation

 A major component of the Child Life Program is “medical play,” which is based on the premise that familiarization with hospital equipment and procedures reduces stress.
 Facilitated by a Child Life Specialist, children have the opportunity to use real or toy medical equipment in a play and teaching session.
+Learn about our Kitten Scanner, used to turn CAT scans into child's play.
 Medical play can be individualized for patients experiencing increased stress associated with a certain treatment or who are undergoing particular procedures.

 To enhance the activities regularly provided to patients and families, the Child Life Program organizes special events in collaboration with various community organizations and businesses.

-In addition to weekly visits by magicians, music therapists and pet therapy dogs, the Pediatric Unit schedules holiday visitors, musicians, librarians and other entertainers to share a smile with patients and families.
+In addition to weekly visits by magicians, music therapists and pet therapy dogs, the Pediatric Unit schedules holiday visitors, musicians, librarians, Stony Brook University's athletes, visits from MagicAid, outside performers and others to share a smile with patients and families.
 Child Life Specialists and staff also make every effort to celebrate birthdays, holidays and other special events with the children in the hospital.

 Activity areas designed specifically for children’s different needs are available to patients.
 Medical procedures are not permitted in any of the activity areas, which are considered to be a child’s “safe haven” within the hospital.